 Self-quarantining and self-isolating due to coronavirus

-- received one dose of the Janssen (Johnson & Johnson) vaccine;
+- 28 days after you received one dose of the Janssen (Johnson & Johnson) vaccine.

 You must self-quarantine in the following situations

 The following rules apply to everyone during self-quarantine: